Labellerr/SDKPython/labellerr/mcp_server/README.md

 # Labellerr MCP Server (Python)

-A Python-based Model Context Protocol (MCP) server for the Labellerr platform.
-This server provides 22 specialized tools for managing annotation projects, datasets, and monitoring operations through AI assistants like Claude Desktop and Cursor.
+This server provides 22 specialized tools for managing annotation projects, datasets, and monitoring operations through AI assistants like Claude Desktop and Cursor, powered by the Labellerr SDK.

 > **⚡ New User?** Check out the [QUICKSTART.md](QUICKSTART.md) for a super simple 5-minute setup guide!